-7. Hidden Valley Resort, Huntsville
+9. Hidden Valley Resort, Ascend Hotel Collection, Huntsville

-Located on Peninsula Lake just a few minutes' drive from the attractive tourist town of Huntsville - popular for its shopping, dining, galleries, and live theater - Hidden Valley Resort has the distinction of being Muskoka's only ski resort.
+Located on Peninsula Lake just a few minutes' drive from the attractive tourist town of Huntsville – popular for its shopping, dining, galleries, and live theater – Hidden Valley Resort has the distinction of being Muskoka's only ski resort.
 Now a member of the Ascend Hotel Collection, this popular 3-star resort has a long-tradition as one of cottage country's top year-round vacation destinations.

 Winter activities include both downhill skiing and snowboarding, along with cross-country skiing and snowshoeing on nearby trails.
 The resort's summer guests enjoy access to a swimming pool, a private beach (with water toys), kayaks and canoes, tennis, a fitness area, and a sauna.
 An on-site restaurant provides daily meals, while nearby Deerhurst Resort offers a number of other dining options, along with two golf courses.